ericrowan/asahi-atomic/docs/feature-ideas.md

 - I have my display scale set to 150% and this works for me
 - Do research: is this the best option for everyone?
-- Display Scaling: Research and implement the best display scaling option for everyone
+- Display Scaling: Research and implement the best display scaling option for everyone (**3-finger drag**)
+- One of my favorite settings in macOS and one I'm not sure why isn't set by default
+- Here's a github repo: https://github.com/lmr97/linux-3-finger-drag

 ### Asahi-Atomic Agent (will need new name)
 - Ollama running lightweight model like Qwen or Mistral